molily/molily.de/_posts/2020-11-21-testing-angular.md

 We have already learned how to [fill out form fields](#filling-out-forms) when testing the Counter Component.
 In doing so, we developed the `setFieldValue` testing helper.

-The forms we have dealt with served the purpose of entering one value.
+The simple forms we have dealt with served the purpose of entering one value.
 We have tested them by filling out the field and submitting the form.
+Now we will look at a more complex example.

 <aside class="margin-note">Sign-up form</aside>

-Now we will look at a more complex example.
 We are introducing and testing a **sign-up form** for a fictional online service.

  <div class="book-sources" markdown="1">
 - [Sign-up form: Source code](https://github.com/molily/angular-form-testing)